Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time

 \section{Introduction}

-This paper investigates the self-stabilizing leader election problem (SS-LE) in the population protocol model introduced by Angluin, Aspnes, Diamadi, Fischer, and Peralta~\cite{AAD+06}, which has been extensively studied in distributed computing for over two decades.
-Recently, the time--space tradeoff for SS-LE under exact knowledge of the population size $n$ has attracted intensive study, particularly in 2025.
-We present a novel time--space tradeoff that dramatically improves the upper bound on space complexity required to achieve any target time complexity in the range between $\Theta(\sqrt{n}\log n)$ and $o(n)$.
+This paper investigates the self-stabilizing leader election (SS-LE) problem in the population protocol model introduced by Angluin, Aspnes, Diamadi, Fischer, and Peralta~\cite{AAD+06}, which has been extensively studied in the distributed computing community for over two decades.
+Recently, the time--space tradeoff for SS-LE, assuming exact knowledge of the population size~$n$, has drawn significant attention.
+We present a novel time--space tradeoff that substantially improves the best-known upper bound on space complexity required to achieve any target time complexity within the range $\Theta(\sqrt{n}\log n)$ to $o(n)$.